About the revised Recommendation

 Invitation to comment

-Responses received will be analysed by the OECD and shared with members of the Task Force and the CMF.
-They will be taken into consideration in developing the final version of the draft revised Recommendation.
+Responses received will be analysed by the OECD Secretariat and shared with the Task Force and the CMF.
+They will be taken into consideration in developing the final version of the draft revised Recommendation that embodies the Principles.

-Responses will be considered public and may be published on the website subject to compliance with OECD website guidelines.
+You will not receive an individual response to your input unless the OECD Secretariat needs to clarify your feedback.
+This web page is expected to be updated as the revision progresses towards adoption of the Recommendation via an intergovernmental process.
+Responses will be considered public and may be published on the website in conformity with OECD policies.
 Please indicate clearly if you do not wish your response to be published.

 Documents and links